kuijjerlab/sponge/README.md

 files were downloaded in advance.
 The JASPAR bigbed file required for filtering is huge (> 100 GB), so the download might take some time.
 Make sure you're running SPONGE somewhere that has enough space!

+As an alternative to the bigbed file download, SPONGE can download tracks for individual TFs on the fly and filter them individually.
+This way of processing is slower than the bigbed file when all TFs in the database are considered, but it becomes competitive when only a subset is used.
+The physical storage footprint is much reduced.
+The option is enabled with `on_the_fly_processing=True`.

 ## Project Status